Weekly Green Organics Trial

 Key points

-• Collecting organics weekly can save council money and has environmental benefits.
+• Collecting organics weekly saves Council money and has environmental benefits.

-Council’s Environmental Sustainability Strategy includes a priority to conduct innovative trials and seek to improve the kerbside organics service.
-To achieve this, Council and East Waste will commence a 6-month trial of weekly green organics bin collection from Monday 2 September 2024, with approximately 1,300 households and businesses.
-Similar trials have been successful in other South Australian councils.
-These trials have had great support among participating households and have reduced waste going to landfill.
+Council’s Environmental Sustainability Strategy includes a commitment to improve the kerbside organics service.
+To achieve this, Council and East Waste commenced a trial of weekly green organics bin collection from September 2024.

 Questions?

-If you have any questions about the Weekly Green Organics Trial, please contact Council on 8366 4200, email burnside@burnside.sa.gov.au, or use the form at the bottom of this webpage to request a call back.
+If you have any questions or feedback about the weekly green organics trial, please contact Council on 8366 4200, email burnside@burnside.sa.gov.au, or use the form at the bottom of this webpage to request a call back.

 Bin collection.PNG